pythian/skeletos/src/core/README.md

 # Skeletos

-Skeletos is an in-memory state management framework for building large scale client applications.
-It works across browsers/node/react-native.
+Skeletos is an in-memory state management framework for building large scale client and server applications.
+It works across browsers/node/react-native and pretty much anything that can run javascript.

 Skeletos is used mostly for managing state and data lifecycle in React applications.
 It is meant to be used *instead of* frameworks like Redux and Flux.
 Skeletos adopts the best design patterns that scale, while allowing you to